gsucarrat/gets/README.md

 The first file contains the base functions of the package, and the functions related to the *arx()* function.
 The second file contains the functions related to the *isat()* function.
 The third file contains the functions related to the *dlogitx()* function.
 The associated help-manual files are contained in the folder named *gets/man/*.

 ### Create and check the tarball
 The file in *0-make-and-check-tarball-by-G* is used by the maintainer to build and CRAN-check the tarball.

+### Test-files
 The files in *0-test-files-by-G* are used by the maintainer to test the code before a new version is released.
 A subset of these tests is automatically invoked by the test-files in the *gets/tests/* folder.

 ### Other files
 The remaining files on Github are auxiliary files, or prototypes of new ideas and functionality.